Blackwell Picks Favorites:

 GPUs

-Unlike the usual pattern, where the same ByteShape models tend to perform best across all GPUs, Blackwell shows a much stronger preference for specific datatypes.
-The charts make this clear, so we highlight the models that best match what Blackwell favors, while still releasing models that remain strong choices on older GPUs as well.
+- Unlike the usual pattern, where the same ByteShape models perform well across GPUs, Blackwell shows a much stronger preference for specific datatypes.

 RTX 4090 (24 GB)